Papilloma

 A papilloma (plural papillomas or papillomata) (papillo- + -oma) is a benign epithelial tumor growing exophytically (outwardly projecting) in nipple-like and often finger-like fronds.
 In this context, papilla refers to the projection created by the tumor, not a tumor on an already existing papilla (such as the nipple).

-When used without context, it frequently refers to infections (squamous cell papilloma) caused by human papillomavirus (HPV), such as warts.
-Human papillomavirus infection is a major cause of cervical cancer, vulvar cancer, vaginal cancer, penis cancer, anal cancer, and HPV-positive oropharyngeal cancers.
-Most viral warts are caused by human papillomavirus infection (HPV), of which there are nearly 200 distinct human papillomaviruses (HPVs), and many HPV types are carcinogenic.
-There are, however, a number of other conditions that cause papilloma, as well as many cases in which there is no known cause.
+When used without context, it frequently refers to infections (squamous cell papilloma) caused by a human papillomavirus (HPV), most commonly in the form of warts.
+Human papillomavirus infections are a major cause of cervical cancer, vulvar cancer, vaginal cancer, penile cancer, anal cancer, and HPV-positive oropharyngeal cancers.
+Most viral warts are caused by human papillomavirus infection (HPV).
+There are nearly 200 distinct human papillomaviruses (HPVs), and many types are carcinogenic.
+There are, however, a number of other conditions that cause papillomas, and in many cases the cause may be uncertain.

 Signs and symptoms

 A benign papillomatous tumor is derived from epithelium, with cauliflower-like projections that arise from the mucosal surface.

-It may appear white or normal colored.
+It may appear white or normal-colored.
 It may be pedunculated or sessile.
-The average size is between 1–5 cm.
-Neither sex is significantly more likely to develop them.
-The most common site is the palate-uvula area followed by tongue and lips.
-Durations range from weeks to 10 years.
+The typical size range is 1–5 cm.
+Neither sex is significantly more likely to develop papillomas.
+The most common site is the palate–uvula area, followed by tongue and lips.
+Durations range from weeks to 10 or more years.